In this article:

 Energy Efficient Home Improvement Credit:

-Energy Efficient Home Improvement Credit: This credit covers 30% of the cost of qualified improvements like insulation, windows, and certain HVAC systems.
+Energy Efficient Home Improvement Credit: This credit covers 30% of the cost of energy-efficient home upgrades.
+It only applies to qualified improvements like insulation, windows, and certain HVAC systems.
 Only the home improvements that meet Energy Star guidelines or international Energy Conservation Code qualify.

 Here are some examples of home renovations eligible for tax credits: